isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/computer-studies/all/st-josephs-institution-ascii-codes.md

 ---
-layout: simple-page
-title: ASCII Codes
+title: 'ASCII Codes'
 permalink: /st-josephs-institution-ascii-codes/
-breadcrumb: Secondary School - Computer Studies
+breadcrumb: 'Secondary School - Computer Studies'

 ---

 Students learn about ASCII codes and their use in computing.
 They write a program on the microbit to show uppercase letters of the alphabet when button A of the microbit is pressed and lowercase letters of the alphabet when button B of the microbit is pressed.
 Buttons A and B will follow their own sequence and start from the letter A and a respectively and move onto the next letter every time the buttons are pressed.